• Skip to primary navigation

 When the probiotics in kombucha improve your gut health, they may also strengthen the immune system, helping you fight off many, including cancer.
 There have even been scientific links to suggest probiotics can cure or lessen depression.

-It’s clear that kombucha is far more than a hippy–granola trend; it is healthy for your body and mind.
+Clearly, kombucha is far more than a hippy–granola trend; it is healthy for your body and mind.
 Some people drink this tea daily, but a few times per week can give you added health benefits when combined with a healthy diet and lifestyle.

 probiotic foods other than kombucha